 Why "Sea of Insanity"?

-Originally, it was a pun on the name Isle, provided by my friend Indigo (because I'm really, really bad at titles).
-However, as the idea evolved, I made the phrase "sea of insanity" into a plotpoint, which I'll get into later.
-Trust me, you'll know it when you see it.
+Originally, it was a pun on the name Isle, provided by my friend Indigo.
+I'm really, really bad at titles.

 Will we see more Greek gods as the story progresses?